InjectiveLabs/injective-docs/.gitbook/developers/dapps/README.md

 Within this section we are going to explore configuring different UI frameworks to work with the `@injectivelabs` packages so you can start building decentralized applications on top of Injective.
 We are also going to showcase example (simple) dApps built on top of Injective.

 {% hint style="info" %}
-If you are looking for how to build a DApp on Injective EVM, you should check out the guides in [your first EVM DApp](../../developers-evm/dapps/README.md).
+If you are looking for how to build a dApp on Injective EVM, you should check out the guides in [your first EVM dApp](../../developers-evm/dapps/README.md).
 {% endhint %}

 ### Create Injective dApp CLI tool